Ramakrishna: Lead up to priesthood

-With great delight, the Rani bought a large piece of land on the banks of Hooghly river at Dakshineswar and started the construction of the nine-spired temple, where pilgrims could congregate to catch a glimpse of the Goddess.
-However, being born into a Cāsi kaivarta family, she was deemed unworthy by local Brahmins to make food offerings to Kali.
-But it was her heart's desire to offer Prasada to the deity of Kali, and if she did so going against the norms of Brahmanical society of that time, then no devotees would visit that temple, nor would a kulin Brahmin priest officiate there.
-To find a scriptural solution to her problem, the Rani sought the written opinions of various pandits from different parts of the country; however, none of them were in her favor.
-When all hope was seemingly lost, she received a letter from Ramkumar, who assured her that scriptural principles would be observed intact if she made a gift of the property to a Brahmin, who could then install the deity and make arrangements for food offerings.
-No blemish would then be incurred by anyone who partook of the Prasada there.
-When she agreed to these conditions she displayed savviness in working around the rigidities of caste privileges while apparently adhering to its restrictions.
+With great delight the Rani bought a large piece of land on the banks of Hooghly river at Dakshineswar and started the construction of a nine-spired temple where pilgrims could congregate to catch a glimpse of the Goddess.
+However, for being born into a Cāsi kaivarta family, she was deemed unworthy by the local Brahmins to make food offerings to Kali.
+It was her heart's desire to offer prasada to Kali, and if she did so going against the norms of the Brahmanical society of the time, the devotees would no longer visit that temple, nor would a Brahmin priest officiate there.
+To find a scriptural solution to her problem, the Rani sought written opinions of various pandits from different parts of the country.
+However, none of the opinions were in her favor.
+When all hope was seemingly lost, she received a letter from Ramkumar, who assured her that the scriptural principles would be observed intact if she made a gift of the property to a Brahmin, who could then install the deity and make arrangements for food offerings.
+No blemish would then be incurred by those who partook the prasada there.
+She readily agreed to these conditions, displaying savviness in working around the rigidities of caste while adhering to its restrictions.

-The Rani decided to consecrate the temple and proceeded with her plans.
-While the search for priest was on, a Brahmin named Mahesh Chandra Chattopadhyaya, who worked on the estate of the Rani, and her secretary Ramdhan Ghosh, both of whom were well acquainted with Ramkumar, requested him to officiate as a priest at the Rani's temple, albeit temporarily.
+The Rani thus decided to consecrate the temple and proceeded with her plans.
+While the search for a priest was on, a Brahmin named Mahesh Chandra Chattopadhyaya who worked on the estate of the Rani, and her secretary Ramdhan Ghosh, both of whom were well acquainted with Ramkumar, requested him to officiate as a priest at the temple of the Rani, albeit temporarily.

-The devout Ramkumar agreed, and when Rani installed the black Kali image on the last day of May 1855, he became her chief priest.
+The devout Ramkumar agreed and later after the opening of the temple on the last day of May in 1855, on request by the Rani, he continued as its chief priest.

-Ramkumar informed Ramakrishna about his taking up the post of the priest and asked Ramakrishna to stay in the Kali Temple.
-Ramakrishna objected strenuously and reminded Ramkumar that their father never officiated in the ceremonies of the purported 'lower castes', but the will of Ramkumar prevailed in this matter.
-Despite having Brahmanical authority since the beginning, every religious Hindu, irrespective of caste, creed, and class, had access to this temple.
+Ramkumar informed Ramakrishna that he was taking up the post of the priest and asked him to stay at the Kali Temple.
+At this injunction Ramakrishna strenuously objected and reminded Ramkumar that their father never officiated in the ceremonies of the purported 'lower castes' and refused to join him, but the will of Ramkumar prevailed in this matter.
+To conquer his own ego on caste, he performed menial tasks like cleaning the toilets of untouchables (scavengers) using his own hair and hands, teaching that such acts remove feelings of shame, hatred, and fear associated with caste.